Daisy Town (film)

-Daisy Town (also known as Lucky Luke) is a 1971 French-Belgian film based upon the comic book character Lucky Luke and making it his first animated appearance.
+Lucky Luke (also known as Daisy Town in many of the re-releases) is a 1971 Franco-Belgian film based upon the comic book character Lucky Luke and making it his first animated appearance.
+The film was directed by the original creators of the comics (René Goscinny and Morris) and was co-produced between Belvision Studios (Brussels) and Dargaud Films (Paris).

 A Lucky Luke comic based on the film, with the title Daisy Town was released in 1982, drawn by Pascal Dabère.

 Plot

 Crossing the plains, a wagon train comes across a solitary daisy growing out of the vast wasteland.
 The leader of the expedition decides that the rest of their party will set up their new town on the site.
 In honor of the flower, the citizens name the new homestead, 'Daisy Town'.
 However, no sooner is the town finished, then it begins to attract all manner of trouble-makers and desperadoes.

 One day, Lucky Luke comes riding into town astride his horse, Jolly Jumper.
 After taking care of most of the trouble in the saloon, Luke is assailed on his way to find quarters for the night.
 However, every single outlaw is taken care of by Luke.
 These actions don't go unnoticed by the townsfolk.
 The next morning, The mayor and several more townsfolk go to meet with Luke, asking him if he would accept the position of Sheriff of Daisy Town.
 Luke replies with one word: "Yep".

 It looks like peace has returned until word comes that the Dalton Brothers are in the vicinity.
 The Daltons begin robbing stores and even blow up the local hotel.
 Luke tries to incite the townsfolk to stop them, but most are apt to just let the Daltons have their way.
 This causes Luke to renounce being the town's sheriff.

 The Daltons decide to run for major positions in the town.
 Joe Dalton decides to run for mayor, William Dalton for judge, and Jack Dalton for sheriff.
 When Averell Dalton asks what position he can run for, the others decide to simply make him their campaign manager.
 Luke uses this to his advantage and turns Averell against his brothers.
 The four brothers begin fighting each other and voting is called off.